motveu/php-api-sdk/readme.md

 VOD files upload
 ---------------

 Files bigger than 20mb cannot be uploaded by API.
 It's need to upload it by chunks.
 For easy useing use ```VodUpload.php```.
+Works only on UNIX systems.

 ```php
 <?php